EventStore/EventStore/docs/server/features/connectors/sinks/kafka.md

 ### Authentication

-The Kafka Sink Connector supports basic authentication for connecting to the Kafka broker.
+The Kafka sink supports basic authentication for connecting to the Kafka broker.
 To enable authentication, you must provide the username and password in the configuration settings.

 ```json